 By far, my memories of childhood, teen years, and adulthood carry with them happy and treasured memories of my family.

 When I think about my mom, who is still with me as I write this (she’s 91), several things come to mind.
-These are the things that I feel most strongly are the life lessons my mother taught me, and I am so proud to share them with you.
+These are the things that I feel most strongly are the life lessons taught by mom to me, and I am so proud to share them with you.

 Always Trust in the Lord

 Our family put faith first.
 We were not, and still are not, the ‘perfect’ family.
 We’ve had some tough times, relationship tensions, and other events that affect every family.
 But above it all, my parents have always placed their trust in the Lord.
 My mom has never wavered, not once, in her commitment to her faith.

 Her faith is almost child like in it’s innocence, and it has always been a source of inspiration for me.

 If I need to talk with my mom about something, significant or not, her perspective will always be from a steadfast Christian point of view.
 That has helped me remain grounded in my faith.
 I have wandered off the path more than once, but she and my dad have always been there with love and open arms.

 Our family has always been my mom’s first concern.
 No matter the situation, she is our champion and will defend us to the death.
 Even when we might not be 100% in the right, she is always there for us and will do anything she can for us.

 I have a brother and a sister, and although we don’t talk to each other every day, we all talk to my mom daily, or pretty close to it.
 Mom is the core of the communication in the family.
 She always updates us on what the other siblings are doing, how things are going for them, etc.